|Phone: 1.877.2.GET.COOL (1.877.243.8266) Hours: M-F 12-5pm||55805 fans like us!|

 Who We Recommend

 The 3-Pin Power Distribution PCB 4x 3-pin + 4x 2-pin Block is the perfect organizational solution for hard core modder's, water cooling enthusiasts and other power users that use a large amount of LED's in their systems or servers.
 Why use clumsy Y splitters that just add to cable clutter when you can have a clean point to distribute power to all your 3-pin fans and 2-pin LED's?
-These small PCB's are made of the highest quality and include and easy to install preinstalled black mount rail and Velcro strip.
+These small PCB's are made of the highest.
 This allows you to mount virtually anywhere in your case including all those hidden places modder's like to route their cables to.
 For those that want the best look these have a black PCB and connectors.
 So, eliminate all those extra cables and install the ModMyToys 3-pin power distribution PCB to be a Pro!

 Output Power:4 x 3-Pin and 4 x 2-Pin